pbrocks/pmpro-helpers/README.md

 # pmpro-helpers
 A different way to view PMPro data, including a set of helpful functions for getting member data, a different way of structuring code, and a testing ground for changes to dashboard and frontend.

+### :sparkles: ** Recommended use in Local site ** :sparkles:
+### !!
+Not for use on Production sites !!

+## Version: 0.1.4
+- Diagnostic info added to admin footer
+- Dashboard menu for Helper functions
+- Dashboard menu for Reference material
+- Dashboard menu with sample of tabbed layout

 ## Version: 0.1.3
 - Changed position to dashboard menu